 Are you dissatisfied with your spiritual life?

 Do you feel stuck or stagnant?
 Are you tired of going through the motions of faith?
-Do you have a desire to go further up and deeper into the things of God, but don’t know how to get there?
+Do you want to make real progress in your life, but not know where to start?
 How to Grow is a book for people who want to grow spiritually and help others grow as well.

 We often see the gospel as the starting point of the Christian life, rather than the main point of all of life.
 But the truth is that the gospel is the key to all ongoing growth in our lives.
 As Galatians 2:14 says, we are called to live our whole lives “in step with the truth of the gospel.”
 In How to Grow, Darryl Dash will walk you through a practical, habit-based approach to spiritual growth.